Consolidated Steel Corporation

+The San Diego–based Consolidated Aircraft Corp. is not related and neither is the Union Iron Works of San Francisco.
+The company did not produce steel (the Llewellyn Iron Works did so during 1916 to 1923), neither from iron ores nor from pig iron, but rather fabricated standard steel mill product (plates and bars) into steel products (buildings, ships, pipes).
+In the 1950s, the company contributed ground equipment to the Project Nike missile system.
+In 1964, Consolidated was merged into the American Bridge Division of U.S. Steel.

 Orange shipyard

-The Orange, Texas shipyard lay on the banks of the Sabine River at (30.086351°N 93.72434°W), a few miles upstream of the Sabine Pass that grants access to the Gulf of Mexico (Pennsylvania Shipyards, Inc. in Beaumont, Texas made use of it as well).
-Consolidated Steel bought the Orange Car and Steel Company property in May 1940 with the original intention of going into the business of barge and tug construction.
-During World War I, the land was occupied by the Southern Dry Dock & Shipbuilding Company, which operated 5 building ways for wooden hull construction for the United States Shipping Board, of which 6 were launched and at least one, Gonzalis (1918), was fitted with engines.
+The Orange, Texas, shipyard lay on the banks of the Sabine River at (30.086351°N 93.72434°W), a few miles upstream of the Sabine Pass that grants access to the Gulf of Mexico (Pennsylvania Shipyards, Inc. in Beaumont, Texas, made use of it as well).
+Consolidated Steel bought the Orange Car and Steel Company (railcars) property in February 1940 with the original intention of going into the business of barge and tug construction.
+Before November 1922 this company was called the Southern Dry Dock & Shipbuilding Company, which operated five building ways for wooden hull construction for the United States Shipping Board, of which six were launched and at least one, Gonzalis (1918), was fitted with engines.

 The modest facilities were expanded when Consolidated Steel was awarded destroyer contracts from the U.S. Navy in September 1940.
 After the war the site was sold to U.S. Steel together with Consolidated's assets in Los Angeles and whatever was obtained from the merger with Western Pipe and Steel elsewhere.
+However, the wholly owned subsidiary and soon after the U.S. Steel corporate division both continued to operate as Consolidated Western Steel.
 The government-owned shipyard facilities were eventually bought by Consolidated Western Steel for $1,001,000 in the Summer of 1949, but not to be used for shipbuilding beyond the obligations imposed as part of the deal, to maintain this capability for some time.
+Another pipe mill was built in Orange during the boom years.
 At its peak durning the war, it employed 20,000 people.
 The first ship launched was the destroyer USS Aulick on March 2, 1942.
 The last ship launched was the destroyer USS Carpenter on December 28, 1945.
 United States Naval Station Orange was the overseer of the Navy projects.